 by Texas Homesteader ~

-Lately I’ve been experimenting with a recipe that’s been circling the internet for quite a while using only 3 ingredients.
+Lately I’ve been experimenting with a homemade peanut butter cookie recipe that’s been circling the internet for quite a while.
+The recipe uses only 3 ingredients.
 Yep, three.

 It’s so straightforward you don’t even need a recipe for it (although I’ll share it anyway).